-Every platform in the trading card market — grading companies, marketplaces, insurance carriers, collector apps — uses a different internal identifier for the same card.
-There is no shared canonical key.
-TCID solves this by assigning a stable, permanent, non-proprietary identifier to each distinct card type, governed by a neutral nonprofit standards body.
+Every major platform in the trading card market uses a different internal identifier for the same card.
+Grading companies, marketplaces, insurance carriers, and collector apps each maintain their own proprietary reference with no shared canonical key.
+TCID solves this by assigning a stable, permanent, open identifier to each distinct card type, governed by an independent standards body being structured as a nonprofit.

 A TCID, once assigned, never changes.
 Cards do not get re-numbered when manufacturers release new checklists or platforms update their databases.